Skip to content

 2. Localize Wisely

-Sourcing 80% of goods locally is impressive.
-But you still need reliable imports.
-Don’t depend on customs officers to define your supply chain.
-Diversify origin points.
+Sourcing 80% of goods locally is impressive, but you still need reliable imports for the 20% sourced internationally.
+Don’t depend on customs officers to define your supply chain; diversify origin points.

 3. Treat FX Risk as a Serious Threat

-Currency devaluation is not a news headline.
-It’s a cashflow crisis.
-Use local debt, forward contracts, and protect your margins before they disappear.
+Currency devaluation is not just a news headline; it’s a cash flow crisis.
+Use local debt and forward contracts to protect your margins before they disappear.

 4. Invest in visibility, Not Volume